upsiflu/zine-store/README.md

     - [ ] Before a new state is calculated, the history can be simplified
     - Do we want to generate relative or absolute state, i.e. does a history result in a mosaic, or does a history, given an existing mosaic, generate the difference to an intended mosaic?
 - Mosaic
-: keeps a subset of all tiles, each positioned and otherwise transformed, and also manages scrolling and zooming the viewport, and forwarding transformations:
+: _keeps a subset of all tiles, each positioned and otherwise transformed, and also manages scrolling and zooming the viewport, and forwarding transformations:_
   - [ ] scroll and zoom the viewport
+        :
   - [ ] activate
         : which tile(s) a future transformation will affect
   - _'activation' can be a function of the avatar's activity, and then avatars would be able to pick up and drop tiles wherever they go.
 This would make the whole app less miro/office-y and more game-like, immersive, laborious, and would give virtual distances more visceral effect!_